European E-commerce Part 1: Tech Stack

 NB: BigCommerce also has a WordPress plugin but you’re much better off using the whole BigCommerce platform instead.

-Who is WordPress with WooCommerce for?
+Who is WordPress with WooCommerce (or Surecart) for?

 • You already know how WordPress and hosting work.